wagonhelm/Visualizing-Convnets/README.md

 * [Matplotlib](http://matplotlib.org/)
 * [Pillow](http://python-pillow.org/)

 There are three ways you can install these packages: by using Docker, by using Anaconda Python, or installing the packages manually yourself.
-Though not required if you have a NVidia Graphic Card with a compute capability of 3.0 or greater with atleast 3gb of memory using GPU supported TensorFlow will drasticallly improve preformance.
+Though not required if you have a NVidia graphic card with a compute capability of 3.0 or greater and atleast 3gb of memory using GPU supported TensorFlow will drasticallly improve preformance.
 Instructions for installing GPU supported TensorFlow can be found [here](https://github.com/wagonhelm/ML-Workstation-Installation-Guide).

 ### Using Docker